alchitry/alchitry.github.io/content/tutorials/lucid-reference.md

 The reason for this is so that the resulting selection is always a fixed width.

+#### Negative Indices

+The indices for the selectors can also be negative.
+When an index is negative, it wraps around to the highest value.

+For example, if you had an 8 bit wide signal then index `[-1]` would be the same as `[7]`.
+An index of `[-2]` would be the same as `[6]` and so on.
+An index of `[-8]` would be out of bounds and invalid.

+The actual index used is essentially the negative value plus the width of the signal.

+Many times a signal's width is defined by a [constant](#const) or a [parameter](#parameters) to allow it to be easily changed.
+Negative indices makes it easy to access the MSB of a signal regardless of its width.

 ### Struct Selection

 If a signal is a [struct](#struct) then to select an element from it you use the syntax `my_struct_signal.element_name`.